 Stock Market Returns are Exponential

-When looking at stock market returns, it's important to consider the returns as multiplicative or exponential.
+When looking at stock market returns, it's important you consider returns as multiplicative or exponential.

-For example, if the stock market rises 10% and then decreases 10% it is not back to where it started!
-It will be 1% below where it started (the order in which it increases/decreases doesn’t matter, it will still be 1% lower.)
+For example, if the stock market rises 10% then decreases 10% it is not back to where it started!
+It will be 1% below where it started.

-In DQYDJ's own S&P 500 calculator, for example, all the reported numbers are compounded annual growth rates (CAGR).
-We multiply numbers together to produce the long term averages you see.
+In DQYDJ's own S&P 500 calculator, for example, we report returns as are compounded annual growth rates (CAGR).
+We multiply numbers together to derive the long term returns we're reporting in the tool.

 Percentage Increase is the Best Metric for Investment Returns